jasonyang-ee/STM32-Dockerfile/README.md

 - `1.0`: No Entrypoint.
 All build has to be done manually with docker run -it command.
 - `2.0`: With Entrypoint.
 Git repo auto import and build implemented.
 And, Github Action Supported.
 - `3.0`: ARM toolchain downloaded from Linux packages instead.
 Image size is bigger than v2.0.
-Not recommended.
 - `3.1`: Reverting back to ARM toolchain direct downloaded from website.
 - `3.2`: Add Github on premise server support.
 No TLS certification checking for https clone.
 - `3.3`: Removed args -DCMAKE_EXPORT_COMPILE_COMMANDS=ON -DCMAKE_TOOLCHAIN_FILE:PATH=""